ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 other Events, may occur asynchronously in network applications.
-However, it is recommended that implementations of this interface also return errors immediately, according to the error handling idioms of the implementation platform, for errors which can be immediately detected, such as inconsistency in Transport Properties.
+However, it is recommended that implementations of this interface also return errors immediately, according to the error handling idioms of the implementation platform, for errors that can be immediately detected, such as inconsistency in Transport Properties.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",